Ross Stores, Inc. research snapshot

 ROST AI Technical Analysis

-ROST AI technical analysis starts from the $214.67 July 7, 2026 close and public technical snapshots available near the July 8, 2026 cutoff.
+ROST AI technical analysis starts from the $251.07 July 31, 2026 close and public technical snapshots available near the August 2, 2026 cutoff.
+The stock is in a strong uptrend just below its 52-week high, above all major moving averages, but momentum indicators such as RSI near 69.7 and stochastic above 90 warn that the move is extended.
 Because this static page does not fetch request-time chart data, live price, moving averages, volume, and RSI should be confirmed before trading.

 LevelValueWhy it matters